armory/documentation/_spinnaker_install_admin_guides/dynamic_accounts.md

 # Dynamic Kubernetes Accounts with Vault

-If you be add, delete, or modify Kubernetes deployment targets on a regular basis, you may find that redeploying Clouddriver to pull in new account configuration impacts your teams.
+If you add, delete, or modify Kubernetes deployment targets on a regular basis, you may find that redeploying Clouddriver to pull in new account configuration impacts your teams.
 Spinnaker's [External Account Configuration](https://www.spinnaker.io/setup/configuration/#external-account-configuration) feature allows you to manage account configuration externally from Spinnaker and then read that configuration change without requiring a redeployment of Clouddriver.